ewilbert7/vota/README.md

 # Vota

-**Vota** is a full-stack web application developed using Java, Spring Boot, React, Vite, PostgreSQL, and Axios.
-This project aims to streamline user interactions and enhance user experience with a responsive and secure interface.
+**Vota** is a full-stack voting application developed using Java, Spring Boot, React, Vite, PostgreSQL, and Axios.
+This project aims to streamline user interactions and enhance user experience with a responsive and secure interface while voting on internal matters in the workplace.

 ## Technologies Used